 As soon as you experience workplace bullying, try to report it on an immediate basis.
-If you are not comfortable talking to the supervisor or administrator, the Human resource department is the best place to go.
-It is always best to report about something that traumatizes you instead of suffering it.
+If you are uncomfortable talking to the supervisor or administrator, the Human resource department is the best place to go.
+It is always best to report something that traumatizes you instead of suffering it.

 It is the safest option to prove yourself right, keeping on track of abusive actions.
 Try to note down the date, the time, the place, and witness that bullying.
 Remember to keep safe all the evidence related to the bullying, like notes, comments, or emails.
 These shreds of evidence will help you to prove your case.

-If you feel comfortable, try to seek help from your co-workers.
-Talking always helps to solve the most puzzling situation.
-Communicate with professionals, friends, therapists, anyone with whom you are comfortable.
-This way, you can explore ways to cope up with the situation.
+If you feel relaxed, ask your peers for help.
+Speaking always helps solve the most mysterious situations.
+Communicate with professionals, friends, therapists, and anyone you are comfortable to talk.
+This way, you can find a way to deal with the situation.

 04- Legal guidance

 Legal actions may not be possible in case of workplace bullying or abuse.
 Although, seeking legal guidance can help you to sort this situation to a certain point.
-Look for the workplace policies and any legal issues related to bullying, ragging, and abusing.
-This way, you can take some low-level actions against the abuse.
+Look for the workplace policies and any legal issues related to bullying, ragging, and abuse.
+This way, you can take some low-level actions against the abuse

-The last of the action is confronting the attracter, only if you are comfortable doing so.
+The last action is confronting the attracter, only if you are comfortable doing so.
 Seeking out the help of your trusted one and defy the attacker with talk and ask to stop it.
-Remember the old saying that it is always better to confront your situation rather than hiding or avoiding it.
+Remember the old saying that it is always better to confront your situation rather than hide or avoid it.

 One of the efficient methods to deal with workplace bullying is spreading awareness and encouraging the employee to report it.

-These days, monitoring employees is the most preferred and reliable way of avoiding workplace bullying and abusing situations.
+These days, employee monitoring is the most preferred and reliable way of avoiding workplace bullying and abusive situations.
 Time tracking, monitoring, and managing tools can be the best aids for ensuring the employees should only focus on work and maintain a healthy work environment.

-EmpMonitor is a cloud-based software that can monitor, track and manage major office-related tasks.
+EmpMonitor is cloud-based software to monitor, track and manage major office-related tasks.
 With this real-time computer monitoring software, you can view activities as they happen and manage them instantly.

 EmpMonitor assists in managing the time and tracks the employee’s presence and productivity.
-The generated report can be accessible to the supervisor that can help to optimize your team efficiently.
+The generated report can be accessible to the supervisor which can help to optimize your team efficiently.

 Customizable monitoring parameters and random screenshot capturing can help ensure that the employees stay on track and productive.

 Quick and immediate response and actions against it can encourage other staff to speak up against it.
-Once reported, the strict steps are mandatory by transferring, or if required firing the culprit.
+Once reported, strict steps are mandatory by transferring or required firing the culprit.

 Why Is Preventing Workplace Bullying So Crucial?

-With EmpMonitor, you can track and monitor the activities of the employees, measure their productivity, and idle time-wasting on other activities apart from working.
+With EmpMonitor, you can track and monitor the activities of the employees, measure their productivity, and idle time wasted on other activities apart from working.